-- Exclusion of fair value reserves related to gains and losses on cash flow hedges; - Exclusion of gains and losses recognized by the institution from valuing liabilities at fair value that are due to changes in the institution's credit standing; - Exclusion of minority interests subject to a phase-in; - Deduction of deferred tax assets dependent on future profits; - Intangible assets and consolidated goodwill; - prudential valuation adjustments (PVA).
-Total assets & liabilities valued at fair value represent less than €15 billion, RCI applies the simplified method to calculate this additional adjustment to own equity; - irrevocable payment commitments and certificates of association pledged to Single Resolution Funds and Deposit Guarantee and Resolution Funds.
+- Exclusion of fair value reserves related to gains and losses on cash flow hedges; - Exclusion of gains and losses recognized by the institution from valuing liabilities at fair value that are due to changes in the institution's credit standing; - Deduction of deferred tax assets that depend on future profits (reported in the "Deferred tax assets" field of LI1); - Intangible assets (reported in the "Tangible and intangible non-current assets" field of LI1) net of associated deferred tax liabilities; - Consolidated goodwill (reported in the "Goodwill" field of LI1); - prudential valuation adjustments (PVA).
+Total assets & liabilities valued at fair value represent less than €15 billion, RCI applies the simplified method to calculate this additional adjustment to own equity; - irrevocable payment commitments and certificates of association pledged to Single Resolution Funds and Deposit Guarantee and Resolution Funds (reported in both "Financial assets at fair value through other comprehensive income" and "Adjustment accounts & miscellaneous assets" fields of LI1).